 If you feel that you may have a case, contact an employment lawyer within two years of your termination date to avoid losing the right to claim.
 The earlier the better, in general.

-A Taylor Janis employment lawyer can advise you of your options during a confidential 30-minute telephone or video consultation.
+A Taylor Janis employment lawyer can advise you of your options.